ManujDA/Call-Centre-Data-Analysis-Dashboard/README.md

 # Call Centre Data Analysis Dashboard

-## Overview
 This project involves developing a Power BI dashboard for a telecom call centre to visualise and analyse operational performance.
-The primary goal is to deliver actionable insights that drive improvements in customer satisfaction, agent productivity, and overall efficiency.
+The primary goal is to deliver actionable insights that drive improvements in customer satisfaction, agent productivity and overall efficiency.

----
+## How to Use the Dashboard
+1. Download the Power BI `.pbix` file from the repository.
+2. Open the file in Power BI Desktop.
+3. Use the interactive filters to explore metrics by agent, time or call topic.
+4. Analyse the visuals to identify trends and actionable insights.

 ## Stakeholder Requirements
 The stakeholders outlined the following objectives for the dashboard: